 3 egg whites from extra large eggs (or 1 whole egg and 2 eggwhites for a more rich baguette)

 – in the bowl of a heavy duty mixer fitted with the paddle attachment, place flours, xanthan gum, and salt.
 Mix to combine.

-- in a small bowl, add the water and then dissolve sugar and then add and dissolve yeast–wait a few minutes for the yeast to foam (this means that it’s working and starts the rising process)
+– in a small bowl, add the water and then dissolve sugar and then add and dissolve yeast–wait a few minutes for the yeast to foam (this means that it’s working and starts the rising process)

 -add olive oil, cider vinegar, and egg whites to the dry ingredients.
 Add yeast mixture to dry ingredients